a6b8/rss-merge-service/README.md

 ### Backend
-> For Container Distrubution we use [Rancher 1.6](https://rancher.com)
+> All processes run (currently) in one docker container.
+As container distrubution we use [Rancher 1.6](https://rancher.com)

+Features:
+- All Environment Variables are docker secrets ready!
+- Generating Files is controlled and scheduled over a cron
+- Console Log is controllable over environment variables

 Docker-Hub Repo: https://hub.docker.com/r/a6b8/rss-merger

-- Single Docker Container > Docker-Compose / Secrets Ready!

 **Development**
 ```yaml